smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 **\| SACCP-OTA-PAIRING-RESPONSE \| OTA-PAIRING-RESPONSE-BODY \|**

-where SACCP-OTA-PAIRING-RESPONSE is a 1-byte bitfield substrate, with bits [0..2] equal to 0x7 (otherwise it is a different type of reply, see below), bits [3..4] are "additional bits" passed from Pairing Protocol alongside with OTA-PAIRING-RESPONSE-BODY, bits [5..7] are reserved (MUST be zeros), and OTA-PAIRING-RESPONSE-BODY as described in :ref:`sapairing` document.
+where SACCP-OTA-PAIRING-RESPONSE is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits [0..2] equal to 0x7 (otherwise it is a different type of reply, see below), bits [3..4] are "additional bits" passed from Pairing Protocol alongside with OTA-PAIRING-RESPONSE-BODY, bits [5..] are reserved (MUST be zeros), and OTA-PAIRING-RESPONSE-BODY as described in :ref:`sapairing` document.

 SACCP-OTA-PAIRING-REQUEST is sent from Client to Device, and SACCP-OTA-PAIRING-RESPONSE is sent from Device to Client; they form a "packet chain" as described in :ref:`sapairing` document.